The Importance of Understanding HIV Prevention

 - Avoid oil based lubricants with condoms, only using those that are water based (ex.
 K-Y jelly) to avoid tearing.

-Consisting of a thin pouch made of a latex like material called nitrile, can also be worn by the woman to help prevent both STDs and pregnancy.
+Women can use female condoms which are thin pouches made of a latex like material called nitrile, which help prevent both STDs and pregnancy.
 Female condoms are pre-lubricated, designed to fit all sizes, and fit inside the vagina.
-Female condoms can also fit inside the anus.
+Female condoms can also be used inside the anus.

-Dental Dams are either latex or polyurethane sheets meant to act as a barrier between the mouth and either vagina or anus during oral sex.
-Though HIV cannot be spread by way of saliva, an infected individual with bleeding or open sores in their mouth can still contract the disease, making dental dams important.
+Dental Dams are either latex or polyurethane sheets meant to act as a barrier between the mouth and either the vagina or anus during oral sex.
+Though HIV cannot be spread by way of saliva, an infected individual with bleeding or open sores in their mouth can still contract the disease.

 PrEP (Pre-Exposure Prophylaxis)